 Fiber Cement

 Fiber cement trim is more sustainable than vinyl.
-It isn’t toxic and it uses recycled construction materials for the fiber portion of its formulation.
+It isn’t toxic, and it uses recycled construction materials for the fiber portion of its formulation.
+Optimizing the manufacturing process to incorporate more recycled materials can help divert waste from landfills and reduce plastic pollution.
 But the cement portion is problematic.

 Hardwood

-Wood, in general, is more sustainable than any man-made products, but some woods are better than others.
+Wood, in general, is more sustainable than any man-made product, but some woods are better than others.
 Hardwood trims are sustainable as long as they’re managed properly.
-Unfortunately, in many parts of the world hardwoods are managed poorly, leading to lowered sustainability.
-They’re also less sustainable than softwoods simply because hardwood trees like oak take much longer to grow, and are thus harder to harvest sustainably in large quantities.
+Unfortunately, in many parts of the world, hardwoods are managed poorly, leading to lowered sustainability.
+They’re also less sustainable than softwoods simply because hardwood trees like oak take much longer to grow, and are thus harder to harvest in large quantities.
+To ensure truly sustainable trims, it is imperative to source wood from renewable resources and work with lumber suppliers who prioritize responsible forestry availability.

 Cedar and Redwood